Hello there, how is it going?

 Welcome to 8bitmen.com

 The resources stated in this article contain affiliate links.
 That means if you find the resources helpful, worthy of spending your money on to educate yourself & you buy a subscription or a single or a few courses.
 I get a small cut without you paying anything extra.

 Agghh… Is it really required?
 I already know what it is.

-Believe me, this will help us a get a better understanding on the whole thing.
+Believe me, this will help us get a better understanding of the whole thing.
 You will know how…

-Simply put, it has the monopoly over front end development 😊
+Simply put, it has a monopoly over front end development.